EU says Taliban must respect rights, guarantee security as conditions for help | Law-Order

 EU says Taliban must respect rights, guarantee security as conditions for help

-"In order to support the Afghan population, we will have to engage with the new government in Afghanistan," Josep Borrell said during a meeting of EU foreign ministers in Slovenia.
-However, the level of co-operation will depend on the Taliban's willingness to fulfil certain conditions, he said.
-Nor did this mean formal recognition of the Taliban.

-Borrell said the new government must prevent the country from again becoming a breeding ground for militants, as it was during the Taliban's previous time in power.
-It must also respect human rights, the rule of law and freedom of the media.
-It should also set up a transitional government through negotiations among the country's political forces, Borrell said.
+He described an "operational engagement", which would not by itself constitute the formal recognition of the Taliban government, and would "increase depending on the behaviour of this government".
+Borrell said the new government must prevent the country from again becoming a breeding ground for militants as it was during the Taliban's previous time in power.
+It must respect human rights, the rule of law and freedom of the media, and should negotiate with other political forces on a transitional government.

-"It's an operational engagement, and this operational engagement will increase depending on the behaviour of this government," he told reporters.
-The Taliban, whose 1996-2001 rule was marked by repression and strict Islamic law that curtailed women's rights, have yet to name a government more than two weeks since they swept back into power with the collapse of the Western-backed government and the end of the 20-year international mission there.

-Many Afghans and foreign governments and donors fear a return to such rule.
+The Taliban have yet to name a government more than two weeks since they swept back into power.
+Their 1996-2001 rule was marked by violent punishments and a ban on schooling or work for women and girls, and many Afghans and foreign governments fear a return to such practices.
+The militants say they have changed but have yet to spell out the rules they will enforce.
 Borrell said the new government in Kabul must also grant free access to humanitarian aid, respecting EU procedures and conditions for delivery.

+German Foreign Minister Heiko Maas said it depended on the Taliban how swiftly frozen development aid - which is different from the unconditional humanitarian aid - can flow again.
+"We have heard many moderate remarks in the past days, but we will measure the Taliban by their actions, not by their words," Maas told reporters in Slovenia.

-The EU aims to coordinate its contacts with the Taliban through a joint EU presence in Kabul to oversee evacuations and to ensure that a new Afghan government fulfils its commitments, should security conditions make it safe to do so, Borrell said.
+"We want to help avert a looming humanitarian crisis in the coming winter, which is why we have to act fast."
+According to Borrell, the EU aims to coordinate its contacts with the Taliban through a joint EU presence in Kabul, should security conditions make it safe to do so.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)